TV Meteorologist

 Does your job get repetitive, and what do you do to make relaying the short-term weather forecast interesting?

-Asked by Jackson almost 10 years ago
+Asked by Jackson about 10 years ago

 Not too bad.
 There are always subtle differences in the day to day forecast if you care to go looking for them that don't show up on TV.
 Also, most TV folks do public appearances so we go different places.
 Good question, never had that one.
 Thanks!